-What does an accountant do for me?
+What does an accountant do for my business?
 We asked one to find out.

 Accountants.
 We’ve all heard of them.
 Some of us have even met one.
 But if you’re starting out in business, sometimes it’s hard to know if you need one or not.
 You might not know what exactly accountants do, why it’s important, and how much they actually cost.
-Luckily for you, ANNA knows Laura Stacey, an FCCA qualified accountant with 20 years of experience, and we got her to explain how an accountant could help you.
+Luckily for you, ANNA knows Laura Stacey, an FCCA qualified accountant with 20 years of experience, and we got her to explain what an accountant does and how they can help your business.

 What does an accountant do for a business?